Lessinia: Museums

-There are several museums in Lessinia, mostly naturalistic ones but with no shortage of ethnographic collections.
-The Bolca Fossil Museum devotes two rooms to fossil finds of more than 150 species of fish, 250 species of plants, as well as insects and minor fauna.
-At the Geopaleontological Museum in Camposilvano, fossils from the Mesozoic and Cenozoic periods found both on the plateau and in other regions can be found, thus providing a complete view of the geological and paleontological history of the place.
-The Paleontological and Prehistoric Museum of Sant'Anna d'Alfaedo displays artifacts found in stone quarries in the area including fossils of fish, sharks, marine reptiles, and ammonites.
-There is also a section devoted to prehistory with objects found around Fumane.
-In Molina there is the Lessinia Botanical Museum, which boasts a collection of about 300 herbaceous, shrub and tree species typical of the area.
-A visit to the museum can be completed with a tour of the nearby Waterfall Park and a visit to the ancient stone courtyards.
+There are several museums in Lessinia, mostly naturalistic, with important ethnographic collections as well.
+The Bolca Fossil Museum devotes two rooms to fossil finds including more than 150 species of fish, 250 species of plants, insects and minor fauna.
+It is connected with the nearby Pesciara and Monte Postale fossil sites, among the best-known Eocene fossil localities in the area.

+At the Geopaleontological Museum in Camposilvano, fossils from the Mesozoic and Cenozoic periods found both on the plateau and in other regions provide a view of the geological and palaeontological history of the area.
+The museum is closely linked to the Covolo di Camposilvano and to the geological and palaeontological interpretation of the central Lessinia plateau.
+The Paleontological and Prehistoric Museum of Sant'Anna d'Alfaedo displays artefacts found in local stone quarries, including fossils of fish, sharks, marine reptiles and ammonites.
+It also has a section devoted to prehistory with objects found around Fumane.

+In Molina there is the Lessinia Botanical Museum, which has a collection of about 300 herbaceous, shrub and tree species typical of the area.
+A visit to the museum can be combined with the nearby Waterfall Park and the ancient stone courtyards.
+The Roncà Fossil Museum, founded in 1975, presents evidence of environments about 40 million years ago, including fossils of foraminifera, molluscs, reptiles, mammals and plants.

-The Roncà Fossil Museum, founded in 1975, offers evidence of the environment 40 million years ago such as fossils of foraminifera, mollusks, reptiles, mammals and plants.
-The Ethnographic Museum in Bosco Chiesanuova aims to illustrate the typical work of the people who once lived in Lessinia, such as wood cutting, charcoal making, milk processing, and ice making.
-In Giazza, the Museum of the Cimbri offers an exhibit related to the history, culture, and language of the ancient Cimbri.
-Finally, the Trombini Museum in Selva di Progno displays several types of trombino including a Venetian-made specimen dating back to 1500.
-Mention should also be made of the Malga Derocon Flora-Fauna Area, in Erbezzo, which allows visitors to observe specimens of chamois, deer, and roe deer in a state of semi-freedom, as well as 60 floristic species of Lessinia, a rock garden and some centuries-old beech trees.
+The Ethnographic Museum in Bosco Chiesanuova illustrates the traditional work of the people who once lived in Lessinia, such as wood cutting, charcoal making, milk processing and ice making.
+It is complemented by external sites such as the Giassàra del Grietz and the Baito della Coletta.
+In Giazza, the Museum of the Cimbri offers an exhibition related to the history, culture and language of the ancient Cimbri.
+The Trombini Museum in Selva di Progno displays several types of trombino, including a Venetian-made specimen dating to 1500.
+The Malga Derocon Flora-Fauna Area, in Erbezzo, allows visitors to observe specimens of chamois, deer and roe deer in semi-freedom, as well as 60 floristic species of Lessinia, a rock garden and some centuries-old beech trees.